-According to Gurvitch, "locality groups" are connected by (spatio-social) "proximity".
-They are supposed to be one of six types in which all "durable" particular (non inclusive) groups can be divided, in which a uni-functional or multi-functional sociality predominates in their social balance.
-The criterion for this typological classification is the "general character of their function(s)", where "function" is understood, not as predetermined purpose, but as communal task, inspired by one or more "values" that become operative in a social milieu ---a conception that is obviously influenced by Maurice Hauriou's doctrine of the "institution".
-However, one only needs to reflect a little longer to realize that these six "genericallyfunctional" types of groups and their species have little or nothing to do with a real structural-typological investigation of the societal relationships.
 Within the six "functional" basic types, for example, both differentiated and primitive undifferentiated "groups" are listed as sub-types, so that this "function"-typology of social groups takes on an utterly arbitrary character.
 One wonders in vain why the primitive, undifferentiated clan, based on "mystic parentage", together with the natural family, based on blood-relation, is classified under "kinshipgroups" (p.
-185) and not, say, under "political groups" or under "mystic ecstatic groups", where churches, congregations, religious orders and sects, together with "magical brotherhoods"(!) are supposed to belong as sub-types.
-Indeed, one wonders in vain, especially since Gurvitch just explained that "in archaic society, the family is identical with the clan, which is itself identical with the church(!) and the political group". while he identified the "magical brotherhood" in this society with the occupational group, which he had characterized as a sub-type of "economic activity groups".
+185) and not, say, under "political groups" or under "mystic ecstatic groups", where churches, congregations, religious orders and sects, together with "magical brotherhoods" (:) are supposed to belong as sub-types.
+Indeed, one wonders in vain, especially since Gurvitch just explained that "in archaic society, the family is identical with the clan, which is itself identical with the church (!) and the political group", while he identified the "magical brotherhood" in this society with the occupational group, which he had characterized as a sub-type of "economic activity groups".
 In addition, the primitive clans or sibs, too, often display the character of this latter type.
-We shall later show the fundamental mistake in Gurvitch' attempt to classify undifferentiated communities with the help of a functional criterion, which he also applies to differentiated "social groups".
+Later we shall show the fundamental mistake in Gurvitch' attempt to classify undifferentiated communities with the help of a functional criterion, Which he also applies to differentiated "social groups."